 - Exploring options to teach and develop study abroad programs; share related experiences and best practices.

-    - Edmonds CC is offering 10 scholarships for faculty to attend this year’s workshop and lunch on a first-come, first-serve basis.
+- Edmonds College is offering 10 scholarships for faculty to attend this year’s workshop and lunch on a first-come, first-serve basis.
 Registration deadline: October 13, 2018.

 For more information or to register, please contact email@example.com.

 Fulbright awards grants to faculty/staff interested in lecturing, researching, or attending seminars abroad.

 Here are some that community college faculty are eligible to apply to:

 - Fulbright U.S. Scholar Program: Opportunities in East Asia and the Pacific "The core Fulbright U.S. Scholar Program offers a spectrum of opportunities for American faculty, researchers and professionals to conduct research, lecture, and/or consult with other scholars and institutions in the East Asia Pacific region—a region considered to be the world’s growth engine in economics, politics and culture.
 The region endorses applications in all disciplines and non-Ph.D holders are eligible to apply."